pankaj28843/scripts/README.md

 ####Download multiple videos at once

+You will need to install beautifulsoup, a python package for parsing html.

+sudo pip install beautifulsoup

 To download multiple videos, please follow following steps

 - Right click on youtube page and select inspect element.